gantry/docs-old/Docs/wordpress/advanced/less_css.md

 }
 ~~~

-The above outline is to introduce you to the basics of how LESS works, for a more detailed overview of how variables, mixins, functions and operations work, please visit: [LessCSS.org][lesscss].
+The above outline introduces you to the basics of how LESS works.
+For a more detailed overview of how variables, mixins, functions, and operations, please visit: [LessCSS.org][lesscss].

 LESS in the Gantry Template